itumor/End-to-End-Automation-with-Kubernetes-and-Crossplane/Chapter03/Presentation/Samples/demoriga v2.md

 - Experience: 13 years of experience in the computer software industry Worked with 5 companies 22 projects

 ---

 # Introduction

-- What Why How Kubernetes?
-- What Why How GitOps?
+- Problem
+- Solution
+- Kubernetes
+- Argo CD
+- Crossplane
 - What Why How Crossplane?
 - Crossplane Concepts.
 - Demo